elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>Haiti</p>
 <p>Total: $5,000</p>

 <p>The BHFIC is the second oldest library in Haiti and currently holds over 10,000 documents.
 It includes various publications, rare newspapers, original primary sources and assorted collections from famous Haitian writers that span from the Spanish colonial period (1492-1697) to the present.
 Before the country's situation deteriorated, it had long welcomed students from abroad for their research work: France, Duke University, Harvard (twice), and Haitians living in Haiti and abroad.
 The library's rare collections are currently in danger and have called for our support in an emergency digitization project of their collections.
-Funding from the CDSC microgrant will help support an emergency digitization project of their collection that are currently in danger. </p>
+Funding from the CDSC microgrant will help support an emergency digitization project of their collection that is currently in danger. </p>

 **Kingston 21: A digital press for Caribbean plays**
 <p>Kelly Baker Josephs (University of Miami)</p>
 <p>United States</p>
 <p>Total: $10,000</p>

 <p><i>Kingston 21</i> will be a digital press dedicated to publishing editions of Caribbean plays.
-It plans to launch in Fall 2024 with four plays, complete with contextual information (introductions, footnotes, related bibliographies, etc) for scholars and students, and then maintain a publishing schedule of 1-2 editions each year following the launch.</p>
+It plans to launch in Fall 2024 with four plays, complete with contextual information (introductions, footnotes, related bibliographies, etc) for scholars and students.
+It then maintains a publishing schedule of 1-2 editions each year following the launch.</p>

 ---

 To all the recipients, congratulations!
-We look forward to see your projects come to fruition.
-To our community, please stay tuned for more information about the Microgrant program.
+We are excited to see your projects come to fruition.
+To our community, please stay tuned for more information about the Micro-grant program.
 We look forward to seeing your applications in the next round!